sansinghsanjay/udacity_self_driving_car_lane_detection/README.md

 ## Introduction

 ### Self Driving Cars
 Self Driving Cars are unmanned ground vehicles, also known as Autonomus Cars, Driverless Cars, Robotic Cars.
+[image URL]

 ### Technologies Used
 Following are the technologies used by these Self Driving Cars to navigate: